 In addition to travel perks, Flight Centre also retains in-house wellness and financial consultants who offer everything from yoga classes to one-on-one investment consultations — making for well-rounded, well-rested staff.

 Rodale, the publishing company behind publications like Women’s Health and Men’s Health, lives up to its promotion of a healthy lifestyle of wellness, fitness, and nutrition with its employee offerings.

 Rodale provides access to an on-site athletic gym facility with free fitness classes known to team members’ as The Energy Room, an Organic Farm to Table Eatery cafeteria that distributes organic and locally-sourced food, an organic garden for growing fresh produce named Rodale Institute, and an outdoor trail on campus.

 Related reading: How to Run a Workplace Wellness Challenge Your Employees Will Love

 Over to you

-While not everyone can afford to offer what these organizations have offered, every company can take something away from their approaches—which is to figure out what makes people happy, and what keeps them healthy, and then build an office environment based on those ideas and principles.
+While not everyone can afford to provide what organizations from this list of companies with wellness programs offered, every company can take something away from their approaches—which is to figure out what makes people happy, and what keeps them healthy, and then build an office environment based on those ideas and principles.
 Once businesses can do this, they’ll be in a far better position to keep happy employees who actually love their jobs and their place of work.

 Looking for a better way to improve health & wellness across your organization?
 Rise HR software helps Canadian businesses manage their teams, track time off, keep an eye on employee engagement, and much more.
 Request a demo and learn how Rise HR can help grow your business.